 Avoid Exerting Yourself During The Initial Days

 The harder you train, the more fit you will become, but that does not mean you start exercising hard from day one.
-It is important for beginners to determine the amount of effort to put in a session.
+It is important for beginners to determine the amount of effort to put into a session.
 If you start panting or feel that your heart rate has exceeded a safe range, then you are putting in too much effort.

 Gradually Increase The Duration Of Your Training Sessions